aparent/rcc/README.md

-# jcc
+# rcc

-##Janus Circuit Compiler
+## Reversible Circuit Compiler

+See [webpage](http://aparent.github.io/rcc/) for more details and sample output.

-This compiler is based on a slightly modified version of the Janus programming langange.
+This compiler is based on a slightly modified version of the Janus programming language.
 Below are some references:

 - [A reversible programming language and its invertible self-interpreter](http://doi.acm.org/10.1145/1244381.1244404)
 - [JANUS: A Time-Reversible Language](http://www.tetsuo.jp/ref/janus.pdf)

-##Installing
+## Installing

 Create a sandbox (recommended) with: